Scalping EA in MetaTrader 5: Logic, Risk, and a Simple Example

 Next Steps

-- Backtest your EA with Every tick and forward testing before going live.
+- Backtest with Every tick before Demo/Live.

 References: MQL5 OnTick, SymbolInfoInteger, SymbolInfoTick, MetaTrader 5 Strategy Tester.